 Out-of-Band (OoB) management uses alternate communication paths to remotely manage network infrastructure devices.
 These dedicated communication paths can vary in configuration to include anything from virtual tunneling to physical separation.
 Using OoB access to manage the network infrastructure will strengthen security by limiting access and separating user traffic from network management traffic.
 OoB management provides security monitoring and can perform corrective actions without allowing the adversary (even one who has already compromised a portion of the network) to observe these changes.

 OoB management can be implemented physically, virtually, or through a hybrid of the two.
-Although additional physical network infrastructure additional infrastructure can be very expensive to implement and maintain, it is the most secure option for network managers to adopt.
+Although building additional physical network infrastructure can be very expensive to implement and maintain, it is the most secure option for network managers to adopt.
 Virtual implementation is less costly but still requires significant configuration changes and administration.
 In some situations, such as access to remote locations, virtual encrypted tunnels may be the only viable option.

 - Segregate standard network traffic from management traffic.